Overview |

 watch curl http://$INGRESS_HOST:$INGRESS_PORT/productpage

-Keep this running during this exercise.
+Keep this running during the rest of this exercise 3.

 Select ‘istio_requests_total’, the click ‘Execute’ and select the ‘Graph’ tab.

-Click on the “Hamburger”menu” (1), then on “Dashboard” (2)
+Click on the “Hamburger”menu” (1), then on “Dashboards” (2)

 From the list of dashboards select the “Istio Performance Dashboard”